PA Lottery Cash 5 Ticket Worth $1.3 Million Sold in Berks County

 In fiscal year 2012-13, the Pennsylvania Lottery awarded a total of nearly $62.7 million in prizes to winners in Berks County.
 The Lottery also contributed more than $30.2 million to programs that benefited older residents of the county.

 How to play Cash 5: To play Cash 5, players pay $1 and select five numbers from 1 to 43.
 Players may select their own numbers using a Cash 5 playslip, or they may opt for computer-selected quick picks.
 Players must match all five numbers drawn to win the jackpot.
 Players also win prizes for matching two, three or four winning numbers.
 Cash 5 drawings are held seven nights a week, and tickets can be purchased up to seven draws (one week) in advance.
 Odds of winning the jackpot prize are 1-in-962,598; the overall odds of winning any prize are about 1-in-10.5.

 About the Pennsylvania Lottery: The Pennsylvania Lottery remains the only state lottery that designates all its proceeds to programs that benefit older residents.
 Since its inception in 1971, the Pennsylvania Lottery has contributed nearly $23.7 billion to programs that include property tax and rent rebates; free transit and reduced-fare shared rides; the low-cost prescription drug programs PACE and PACENET; long-term living services; and the 52 Area Agencies on Aging, including full- and part-time senior centers throughout the state.

-The Pennsylvania Lottery reminds its players to play responsibly and check every ticket, every time.
+The Pennsylvania Lottery reminds its players to play responsibly.
 Players must be 18 or older.

 For drawings results, winning numbers, winners’ stories and to subscribe to the Lottery’s RSS news feed, visit www.palottery.com.
 Also log in to Facebook and like us at www.facebook.com/palottery or follow us at www.twitter.com/palottery.